alex-kwan/parallax-test/README.md

 3. Integrate with existing parallax project to get in parallax effects
 4. Thing about how to integrate in some of the data
 5. Start to build up some dynamic graphs

+webpack – for building once for development webpack -p – for building once for production (minification) webpack --watch – for continuous incremental build webpack -d – to include source maps webpack --colors – for making things pretty